Categorical dimension of birational automorphisms and filtrations of Cremona groups: Toric versus rational centers

-In the case of fourfolds, we consider centers of dimension at most two.
+In the case of fourfolds, centers have dimension at most two.
 A conjecture attributed to Orlov (see, e.g., \cite[Conj.
-6.2.1]{auel-berna-frg}) asks whether a complex surface is rational if and only it has a full exceptional collection.
+6.2.1]{auel-berna-frg}) claims that a smooth projective complex surface is rational if and only if it has a full exceptional collection.
 We can formulate therefore the following Conjecture.